-If you don’t get the grades to get into your preferred choice of university then it can feel like the end of the world.
+If you don’t get the grades or the exam results to get into your preferred choice of university then it can feel like the end of the world.
 It’s not and you can still go to university through clearing.

 This guide will explain what is clearing, which universities take part in clearing and your options.